fau-is/IntroCS/gt_network.md

 ### remove_edge()

 We need this method to delete the connections between our users, i.e. the vertices in our network.
 This method will play a significant role when we detect communities in our network.
-This method should be designed analogous to the _add_vertex()_ funtion.
+This method should be designed analogous to the _add_edge()_ funtion.
 It receives two parameters while the order of the parameters does not matter.

 ### remove_vertex()